Oklahoma Hunting

 Open Carry While Hunting in Oklahoma

-While open carry is lawful during hunting, conceal carry holders must inform law enforcement officers or game wardens about their possession of firearms.
+While open carry is lawful during hunting, concealed carry holders must inform law enforcement officers or game wardens about their possession of firearms.

 Hunter Harassment Laws